PYTHON

 content = file.read()

 Handling network operations ensures that your program behaves correctly when there are connectivity issues.
-This is important for applications that rely on external network resources.
+This is important for applications that rely on external network resources and API calls.

 try: